ethangardner/web-project-guide/articles/image-formats-for-the-web.md

 <figure>
 {% image "img/content-type-distribution.png", "Images accounted for 61% of the overall page weight in this test", [null, 400, 700], ['png', 'webp'] %}
 <figcaption>Data from a sample article on one of our sites.
-61% of the uncompressed page weight in this test came from images</figcaption>
+61% of the compressed page weight in this test came from images</figcaption>
 </figure>

 Choosing the optimal format for images can help offset the detrimental impact they can have on page speed.
 Sometimes, even choosing a specific file type over another can go a long way in making sure our pages remain fast for our users.